bihealth/kiosc-server/docs/source/introduction_overview.rst

 At this time, Kiosc doesn't enforce a specific method, but there are several possibilities.
 If the container supports it, users can pass environment variables or command-line flags pointing to the location of the data.
 Alternatively, users can override the entrypoint command of the container with a custom script that downloads the data and then starts the web service.
-Another possibility is to create a completely custom docker image that bundles the required data together with the web app.
+Another possibility is to create a completely custom docker image that bundles the required data together with the web app, although this is not recommended.
+Finally, users can upload small files (< 2GB) directly into Kiosc through the "Small Files" app (see :ref:`introduction_interface`).

 ..
 At this time, Kiosc doesn't support mounting remote filesystems, but this functionality is being considered.